symfony/symfony-docs/best_practices.rst

 Template fragments, also called *"partial templates"*, allow to :ref:`reuse template contents <templates-reuse-contents>`.
-Prefix their names with an underscore to better differentiate them from complete templates (e.g., ``_user_metadata.html.twig`` or ``_caution_message.html.twig``).
+Prefix their names with an underscore to better differentiate them from complete templates (e.g.
+``_user_metadata.html.twig`` or ``_caution_message.html.twig``).

 Forms